SAI0731/DSA/README.md

-This repository contains the various basic and code of the various dsa problem.
+This repository contains the various basic about cpp language and code of the various dsa problem.